-- should acknowledge variation in accessibility levels and travel patterns across the different areas of the borough, - should recognise differences in different vehicle types (including cycles), and - should align with placemaking aspirations.
+- shouldn't be fixed, - should acknowledge variation in accessibility levels and travel patterns across the different areas of the borough, - should recognise differences in different vehicle types (including cycles), and - should align with placemaking aspirations.

-9.77 Benchmarking Parking Standards
+Benchmarking Parking Standards

-- 9.78 The current St Helens Parking Standards, found at Appendix C of the 2010 Ensuring a Choice of Travel SPD131 have been used as a start point for comparison against a series of other parking standards from unitary, local and combined authorities within England.
-The existing parking standards are maximum and differentiate between the town centre and all other locations. - 9.79 A benchmarking exercise using obtained parking standards from authorities across England has been undertaken to understand the level of variance across the different land uses. - 9.80 This process has resulted in creation of start point maximum standard for each land use, separately for defined zones.
+The current St Helens Parking

+Standards, found at Appendix C of the 2010 Ensuring a Choice of Travel SPD129 have been used as a start point for comparison against a series of other parking standards from unitary, local and combined authorities within England.
+The existing parking standards are maximum and differentiate between the town centre and all other locations.

+A benchmarking exercise using obtained parking standards from authorities across England has been undertaken to understand the level of variance across the different land uses.

+This process has resulted in creation of start point maximum standard for each land use, separately for defined zones.

-9.81 Zonal Approach
+Zonal Approach

-- 9.82 A zonal approach to parking standards has been incorporated into the standards to aid with meeting each of the four points above.
-These zones have been derived based on the local evidence and context outlined in section 2 of this parking standards chapter. - 9.83 Parking is defined based on the differing needs of both Origins and Destinations.
-Origins relate to residential land uses where the maximum standards have been set to support low car requirements where the prevailing current or future conditions exist to do so, such as accessibility levels and Residential Parking Zones. - 9.84 Destinations relate to non-residential land uses, where the levels are also set to maximum standards to promote sustainable transport and avoid encouraging unnecessary car usage. - 9.85 In both the context of origin and destination parking standards, start point maximum standards by zone are identified.
+A zonal approach to parking standards has been incorporated into the standards to aid with meeting each of the four points above.
+These zones have been derived based on the local evidence and context outlined in section 2 of this parking standards chapter.

+Parking is defined based on the differing needs of both Origins and Destinations.
+Origins relate to residential land uses where the maximum standards have been set to support low car requirements where the prevailing current or future conditions exist to do so, such as accessibility levels and Residential Parking Zones.

+Destinations relate to non-residential land uses, where the levels are also set to maximum standards to promote sustainable transport and avoid encouraging unnecessary car usage.

+In both the context of origin and destination parking standards, start point maximum standards by zone are identified.

-9.86 Accessibility Assessment
+Accessibility Assessment

-9.87 The final step in our approach to deriving parking standards is use of the Minimum Accessibility Standard Assessment (MASA), which was part of the prior 2010 Ensuring a Choice of Travel SPD used by St Helens.
-The MASA has been updated to account for differences between bus and rail travel in the Public
+The final step in our approach to deriving parking standards is use of the Minimum Accessibility Standard Assessment (MASA), which was part of the prior 2010 Ensuring a Choice of Travel SPD used by St Helens.
+The MASA has been updated to account for differences between bus and rail travel in the Public Transport section, and the scoring of the assessment has been adjusted such that it can be used to help define the accessibility level of the site.